AustinFarnum/ClimateChangePrecipitationProjection/README.md

 The simplification of climate change's effects to only changes in precipitation magnitude has a benefit relating to the reception of the stormwater modeling project's results.
 When the project's stakeholders, those who will ultimately receive your results and act upon your recommendations, do not commonly work with time series data or stormwater, this simplification is beneficial because it relates possible future conditions to past events contained within the observed historical time series.

 > "Remember the damage caused by Hurricane Sandy in 2012?
-If the same storm were to hit this area in the year 2050, the flooding would be XX% more extensive and the damages would be YY% greater."
+If the same storm were to hit this area in the year 2050, the flooding is expected to be XX% more extensive and the damage would be YY% greater."